TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-migration-v2a-replicationnotprogressing.md

             "controlType": "textbox",
-            "displayLabel": "What is the Operating System version (and kernel version for Linux) of the VM that you are trying to protect?", "watermarkText": "Ex: Windows Server 2016, Ubuntu 16.04 LTS server kernel 4.10.0-14-generic to 4.10.0-32-generic", "infoBalloonText": "To find the list of supported Operating System <a href='https://docs.microsoft.com/azure/site-recovery/support-matrix-vmware-to-azure#replicated-machines'>visit here</a>", "useAsAdditionalDetails": false,
+            "displayLabel": "What is the Operating System version (and kernel version for Linux) of the VM that you are trying to protect?", "watermarkText": "Ex: Windows Server 2016, Ubuntu 16.04 LTS server kernel 4.10.0-14-generic to 4.10.0-32-generic", "infoBalloonText": To find the list of supported Operating System，visit<a href='https://docs.microsoft.com/azure/site-recovery/support-matrix-vmware-to-azure#replicated-machines'>here</a> to see more information.", "useAsAdditionalDetails": false,
             "required": true
         },